roesnera/techblog/readme.md

 per Adam, for now to run app :

+"npm run serve"

+then in a spearate terminal
-"npm run build && node server.js"
+"npm run start-server"
-"json-server -p 3001 --watch db.json"